martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 But then, once we have the correct structure defined, we should also make sure that the audience does not need to suffer too much when trying to understand the information.

 I would like to demonstrate what I mean with a concrete example.
-Below you see an example of a system diagram:
+Below you see a system diagram:

 ![example system diagram - reduced to the max](diagrams/example-systemdiagram_reduced-to-the-max.png)

 I don't know about you, but I think that this diagram is already quite readable, and the audience should be able to understand
 * with which system the user interacts,
 * which systems store something in the database,
-* which system are somehow connected to which other systems,
+* which systems are somehow connected to which other systems,
 * and what are the boundaries of the different elements.

 Admittedly, this diagram is not very complicated because it contains only one user, three systems, one database, and in total six connection arrows.